rubocode/frontier.nvim/doc/design/README.md

 a colorscheme into **neovim**.
 I also didn't know how colorschemes for neovim were organized.
-So, what I had infront of me was an **experiment** where I would work in [bottom up](https://rubocode.github.io/blog/2018-08-17/top-down-and-bottom-up) fashion from prototype to finished product.
+So, what I had infront of me was an **experiment** where I would work in [bottom up](https://rubocode.github.io/blog/2018-08-17/top-down-and-bottom-up) fashion from a prototype to a finished product.

 * [Elements](elements.md)
 * [Origin](origin.md)